Quartzmaven/QuartzsConsoleRewritten/README.md

 ![QCR logo](https://cdn.modrinth.com/data/cached_images/e7fed9c4d42fa2b831abcad03b2a9f1440efc416.png)

-# Experimental Controller support!
-No Steam Input needed!

 [[Download]](https://modrinth.com/modpack/quartzs-console-rewritten/)

 # What is this, again?
 Quartz's Console: Rewritten (formerly known as "Quartz's Console: Redesigned N' Remodernized") is a successor and rewrite to Quartz's Console, if Legacy was never discontinued.
-Thanks to the existance of Wily's Legacy4J mod, more updates will be received than it's predecessor.
+Thanks to Wilyicario's Legacy4J mod, it now features a near 100% parity with the Console Edition GUI's.
 It still aims to balance old and new features to the game.

 Compatible with PC, Linux, and Steam Deck.
-It's using lesser assets compared to the original.

 Read [my guide](https://qconsoles-organization.gitbook.io/quartzs-console-wiki/installation) on how to set it up!

-## Warnings
-1. **"TU"s don't act like actual updates like in Legacy.
-I RECOMMEND YOU TO UPDATE TO THE LATEST VERSION!**

 ## Credits
 - [Wilyicaro](https://github.com/Wilyicaro/Legacy-Minecraft) - for making this possible